EirikurCrockett/DeckBuilder/README.md

 ```
 I am intending for this to be a comprehensive trading
 card game deck builder.
 At the moment I plan to include
+- PokemonTCG
-PokemonTCG, Magic: The Gathering, and Yu-Gi-Oh.
+- Magic: The Gathering
+- Yu-Gi-Oh.
 ```

 Plan: